 One of my latest achievements has been conquering menopause.
 The moment my first hot flush arrived I went to see my acupuncturist to help me through this transition.
 I was able to move through this phase with ease and am looking forward to the next part of my life journey.
 I’ve witnessed similar results with many of my clients, even those who are going through early menopause due to cancer treatment.

-I love sharing my knowledge and am an Associate Lecturer at Endeavour College of Natural Health, teaching Chinese Medicine to the next generation of practitioners working with gynaecology, dietetics, and paediatrics.
+I love sharing my knowledge and am a Lecturer at Endeavour College of Natural Health, teaching Chinese Medicine to the next generation of practitioners working with gynaecology, dietetics, and paediatrics.

 I would love to work with you